Best School Management Software South Africa 2026 [Full Comparison]

 - International curriculum support

-- Parent and student portals
+- Parent and learner portals

 - Mobile apps